vikingjunior12/kit/README.md

 # Kit - AI Terminal Assistant

-A powerful command-line interface for interacting with OpenAI's GPT models, designed for developers who prefer working in the terminal.
+A Simpel command-line interface for interacting with OpenAI's GPT models, designed for developers who prefer working in the terminal.
 Kit provides multiple specialized chat modes, clipboard integration, and conversation persistence.

 ## Features